laboon/CS1699/deliverables/deliverable4/deliverable4.md

 # CS 1699 - Software Testing
 Spring Semester 2015

-DUE 3 MAR 2015
+DUE 31 MAR 2015

-## Deliverable 3
+## Deliverable 4

-For this assignment, your group will write systems tests (aka acceptance or integration tests) for a web site of your choice using the BDD model discussed in class.
-That is, you will write user stories (features) and scenarios in Gherkin, and the JUnit tests in the language of your project.
-You should substantially cover a subset of functionality for the project, and note in the "Testing Concerns" section what other aspects you would additionally add for full testing if this were a professional product.

-Tests and code should be on GitHub or another publicly accessible repository.

-You are allowed to choose your partner for this deliverable.
-There should be TWO and ONLY TWO students per group.
-The partner CANNOT be someone with whom you have partnered before.
-If you cannot find a partner, please let me know and I will help you find one.
+For this assignment, you (NOT a group) will profile a Conway's Game of Life simulation, and improve its performance by refactoring a single method (to be determined by the results of the profiling).
+This will consist of three parts:

+1. Profiling (before and after) to determine which method is the most resource-intensive, and showing that your rewrite helped make your method more performant
+2. Writing unit tests for that method
+3. Refactoring the method to be more performant

+Test code will be on Github( https://github.com/laboon/JavaLife ), and should be issued __as a PULL REQUEST (PR)__ against the original repo.

+There are no partners for this deliverable.

 ## Format
-Every group should have a title page with:
+Every assignment should have a title page with:
-* The name of the project under test
+* The name of the project under test (JavaLife)
-* The names of the people in the group
+* The name of the student
-* The title "CS 1699 - DELIVERABLE 3: Web Testing with BDD"
+* The title "CS 1699 - DELIVERABLE 4: Performance Testing Conway's Game of Life"

-First, include a short summary (a few paragraphs) of what you decided to test, and why.

-Secondly, add a description of issues you faced when writing these tests and problems you would expect going forward based on your experiences.
-If any tests you wrote fail, they should be included here.
-Also note if there are any special steps to get the tests running.

-At the end of this section, note where your code (test code and code of project under test, if available) is located.

-After this, there should be a printout or screen shot of the test execution results.

 There is no need to print out the code.
-It should be put on a publicly-available site such as GitHub BY THE BEGINNING OF CLASS.
+It should be issued as a PR against the original repo BY THE BEGINNING OF CLASS.

-There shall be AT LEAST 4 user stories per group, but there can be more.
-Each user story should have multiple (at least two) scenarios.
-There shall be at least an average ("arithmetic mean", if you would like to be specific) of 5 scenarios per user story.

-User stories should all follow the Connextra template.

-Scenarios should all follow the Given/When/Then template (but note that some scenarios may not require a Given).

-The feature files shall contain a feature and all scenarios for that feature.
-The JUnit tests shall have the scenario that they are testing written in the comments above the particular test.
-All tests shall correspond to a scenario and vice-versa.

-Remember that scenarios are FEATURE-level tests; they should discuss things in a way that an intelligent but non-technical user of the software would understand.
-Remember the differences between scenario tests and specification/unit tests!

-Also remember to focus on a particular subset of functionality in order to get good testing coverage.
+At a minimum, there should be three (3) unit tests (note that this is a MINIMUM).
+For a good grade, there should be various edge cases and equivalence classes considered.
+Remember that since you are refactoring the method, the tests should pass both before and after.
+Whatever method you choose to refactor, it should produce the same RESULTS as before.

+For the summary, describe how you profiled the application and determined the method to refactor, and explain how you did so.
+Additionally, explain how you refactored the method and how you chose what to unit test.
+Finally, explain any challenges that arose in the process.

+After this, include screenshots of VisualVM (or another profiler, if you use that) both before and after the refactor.
+These screenshots should include the relevant sections that let you see what method to refactor.

+Finally, issue the changes that you made as a PR against my local repo.
+Remember that you will need to do all of your work in a separate branch for this to work correctly!
+You shouldn't be doing work on the master branch, anyways.

 ## Grading
-* Summary - 5%
+* Summary - 25%
+* VisualVM (or other profile) screenshots (before and after) - 25%
-* Testing concerns - 10%
+* Method refactoring - 25%
-* Screen shot or printout of test results - 5%
-* User Stories and Scenarios, written in Gherkin - 30%
-* JUnit Tests - 50%
+* JUnit Tests - 25%

-Reminder that all code (project under test AND test code) should be publicly available, or at least available to me.
+Reminder that you NEED TO ISSUE THIS AS A PR.
+SIMPLY LINKING TO A SEPARATE GITHUB REPO IS NOT ACCEPTABLE.

 Please feel free to email me at bill@billlaboon.com or come to office hours to discuss any problems you have.